femperei2603/Machine-Learning/README.md

-# Machine-Learning
+# <font-color = 'red'> Machine-Learning
-Machine Learning Algorithms Performed on various datasets and a thorough comparison of all the datasets with each other.
+Machine Learning Algorithms Performed on various datasets and a thorough comparison of all the models with each other.

 ## Regression on Toyota Corolla Dataset.
 Steps: